yadPe/beatconnect_client/docs/Bot.md

 ### Requirement

 - Your Osu!
 IRC credentials user and password these are not the same as your Osu! account credentials (Get them at https://osu.ppy.sh/p/irc)
-- An Osu!
-API key, it will be used to fetch infos about beatmaps and matchs (Get it at https://osu.ppy.sh/p/api)
+- A Osu!
+API key V1 (V2 api is not compatible), it will be used to fetch infos about beatmaps and matchs (Get it at https://osu.ppy.sh/p/api)

 ### Setup process